PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 - Pending discussion threads
 - Average response time for 30 days in hours
-- Message per thread for 30 days
+- Messages per thread for 30 days

 Theses indicators can be refreshed by clicking on the refresh icon.